nextools/metarepo/packages/refun/readme.md

 A collection of React Hook-enabled functions that compose harmoniously with each other.
 Similar to `recompose`, but:

-- Uses `Props -> Props` functions instead of `Component -> Component` functions (and no wrapper is added)
+- Uses `Props -> Props` functions instead of `Component -> Component` functions.
+This is all around better.
+It means:
+  - Less nodes in the React tree
+  - Better optimization options for the JavaScript engine
+  - Being able to reuse general purpose functions (all of Ramda's object manipulation functions work)
-- Propagates TypeScript types through the composition chain **without any losses**
+- Propagates TypeScript types through the composition chain **without any losses**.
-- Works entirely with Hooks instead of class components
+- Works entirely with React Hooks instead of class components

 ## Usage example